ksummerill/brewstats-cli/NOTES.md

 Classes

-CLI - to take in user input and display information back to the user BeerRun - this is the scrapper, getting data from the website BreweryOptions - responsible for hanging on to the information from BeerRun
+CLI - to take in user input and display information back to the user Scraper - this is the scrapper, getting data from the website States - responsible for hanging on to the information from Scraper

+Cli
+- Work on taking user selection and returning something hardcoded